 Which AI model should I use for Genesis?

 Start with Claude Sonnet 4 for the best quality-to-cost ratio.
 Use Gemini 2.5 Flash for quick styling iterations (10x cheaper).
 Reserve Claude Opus 4.5 for apps with complex business logic.
+You can switch models at any time — use a powerful model for initial generation, then switch to a cheaper model for tweaks.

-What are extended thinking models?
+What are AI thinking modes in Taskade?

-How do I publish my app?
+How do I publish my Genesis app?

 Click the Publish button.
 Your app gets a URL immediately.
 Choose Public (anyone can access), Secret (only people with the exact link), or Private (workspace members only).
+Published apps run without consuming AI credits — only building and iterating uses credits.

-Can I use my own domain?
+Can I use my own domain for Genesis apps?

-Who can access my apps?
+Who can access my published apps?

 You control access through visibility settings (Public, Secret, Private), password protection, and the 7-tier RBAC system (Owner, Maintainer, Editor, Commenter, Collaborator, Participant, Viewer).